sheepolata/WorldInConflictSim/README.md

 ## Upcoming updates

-Next, an UI will be put in place, using the GraphEngine.
+Basic GUI in place, using the GraphEngine.

+Nodes are selectable to display more info on them.

+Next step is implementing a map and auto generation of locations and communities, according to the map, itself procedurally generated.

 For now, everything will go through the `main` branch.
 Will see according to the development of the project if several branches are needed.